-2. Net Zero with Nature
+1. Net Zero with Nature

-Net zero carbon emissions is achieved by 2050, through significant cuts in landbased emissions and the conservation and restoration of natural ecosystems, to both reduce emissions production and remove emissions from the atmosphere.
+A net zero carbon emissions target is achieved by 2050, through significant cuts in land-based emissions and the conservation and restoration of natural ecosystems, to both reduce emissions production and remove emissions from the atmosphere.

 Climate change, along with biodiversity loss, is the greatest long-term challenge of the present day.
-The impact of climate change on the New Forest is likely to be wide reaching, with warmer, wetter winters, hotter, dryer summers, rising sea levels and an increasing frequency of extreme weather events, the effects of which are already being seen.
+The impact of climate change on the New Forest is likely to be wide reaching, with warmer, wetter winters, hotter, drier summers, rising sea levels and an increasing frequency of extreme weather events, the effects of which are already being seen.
 The overriding challenge for the Partnership Plan is to make a significant contribution to both mitigating and facilitating the adaptation of people and wildlife to a warming world.